MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/tvm-getimagelist.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt ein HIMAGELIST-Handle für die angegebene Bildliste zurück.
+Gibt ein HIMAGELIST-Handle an die angegebene Bildliste zurück.

 ## <a name="requirements"></a>Anforderungen